-- (1) To see that all ordinances are enforced. - (2) To appoint, except as otherwise provided in this charter, or by general law, all heads of departments, and other city officers and employees, and remove the same at pleasure, except as otherwise herein prescribed, and to have general supervision and control over all officers and employees whether appointed by himself or the Council. - (3) To exercise general supervision over all privately owned public utilities operating within the City so far as the same are subject to municipal control. - (4) To see that the provisions of all franchises, leases, contracts, permits and privileges, granted by the City are fully observed, and to report to the Council any violation thereof. - (5) To attend all meetings of the Council unless excused therefrom by three members thereof or by the Mayor. - (6) To examine, or cause to be examined, without notice, the conduct, or the official accounts or records, of any officer or employee of the City.
+- (a) To see that all ordinances are enforced. - (b) To appoint, except as otherwise provided in this Charter or by general law all heads of departments and other City officers and employees and remove the same at pleasure except as otherwise herein prescribed and to have general supervision and control over all officers and employees whether appointed by himself or the Council. - (c) To exercise general supervision over all privately owned public utilities operating within the City so far as the same are subject to municipal control. - (d) To see that the provisions of all franchises, leases, contracts, permits and privileges granted by the City are fully observed and to report to the Council any violation thereof. - (e) To attend all meetings of the Council unless excused therefrom by three members thereof or by the Mayor. - (f) To examine or cause to be examined without notice, the conduct or the official accounts or records of any officer or employee of the City. - (g) To keep the Council advised as to the needs of the City. - (h) To devote his entire time to the business and interests of the City. - (i) To have general supervision over all City property including public buildings, parks and playgrounds. - (j) To appoint such advisory boards as he may deem desirable to advise and assist him in his work, provided the members of such boards shall receive no compensation. - (k) To possess such other powers and perform such additional duties as are prescribed by this Charter or may be prescribed by ordinance; provided, however, that the powers or duties of any City office or employment created by the provisions of this Charter shall not be consolidated with those of the City Manager other than that of City Purchasing Agent and/or City Clerk.
+(Amended 1971)

-- (7) To keep the Council advised as to the needs of the City. - (8) To devote his entire time to the business and interests of the City. - (9) To have general supervision over all City property, including public buildings, parks and playgrounds. - (10) To appoint such advisory boards as he may deem desirable to advise to assist him in his work, provided the members of such boards shall receive no compensation. - (11) To supervise generally the preparation of the assessment roll by the Assessor, and make such recommendations to the Council or Board of Equalization regarding the same as he may deem advisable. - (12) To possess such other powers and perform such additional duties as are prescribed by this charter or may be prescribed by ordinance; provided however, that the powers or duties of any City office or employment created by the provisions of this charter shall not be consolidated with those of the City Manager, other than that of City Purchasing Agent.
-(Amended 1965) - Section 25.
-CITY MANAGER PRO TEM: In case of the extended absence from the City of the City Manager, or his temporary disability to act as such, or a temporary vacancy in the office of City Manager, the Council shall appoint a City Manager pro tem who shall possess the powers and discharge the duties of the City Manager during such absence, disability, or temporary vacancy; but any such appointment shall not exceed six months; provided, however, that a City Manager pro tem shall have no authority to remove any City official or employee except with the unanimous formal approval of all members of the City Council.
+Section 24.
+CITY MANAGER PRO TEM: In case of the extended absence from the City of the City Manager, or his temporary disability to act as such, or a temporary vacancy in the office of City Manager, the Council shall appoint a City Manager pro tem who shall possess the powers and discharge the duties of the City Manager during such absence, disability, or temporary vacancy, but any such appointment shall not exceed six months; provided, however, that a City Manager pro tem shall have no authority to remove any City official or employee except with the unanimous formal approval of all members of the Council.
 The City Manager pro tem need not have the qualifications of the City Manager.
-(As amended 1953)
+(Amended 1953)